rotationalio/rotational.io/content/en/blog/2023-03-17-double-checked-locking.md

 ---
-title: "Double Checked Locking"
+title: "Double-Checked Locking"
 slug: "double-checked-locking"
 date: "2023-03-17T12:31:07-05:00"
-draft: true
+draft: false
 image: img/blog/clover-blanket.jpg
-author: "Benjamin Bengfort"
+author: Benjamin Bengfort & Prema Roman
 category: "Concurrency"
-profile: img/team/benjamin-bengfort.png
+profile: img/butterfly.png
 photo_credit: "Photo by Timothy Dykes on Unsplash"
-description: "Double checked locking is a common mechanism to avoid race conditions when using read and write locks.
+description: "Double-checked locking is a common mechanism to avoid race conditions when using read and write locks.
 This is the first in a series of posts about concurrency patterns in Go!"
 ---

-Double checked locking is a common mechanism to avoid race conditions when using read and write locks.
-Unfortunately, like most things dealing with concurrency, it is easy to get wrong or forget.
+Double-checked locking is a common mechanism to avoid race conditions when using read and write locks.
+Unfortunately, as with nearly all things related to concurrency, it is easy to get wrong or forget.

 <!--more-->

-**tl;dr** If you're just looking for an example in Go of double checked locking, an example is below.
-Please note however that double-checked locking is not good for all systems and is sometimes [considered an anti-pattern](https://www.cs.umd.edu/~pugh/java/memoryModel/DoubleCheckedLocking.html).
+**tl;dr** If you're just looking for an example in Go of double-checked locking, an example is below.
+Please note however that double-checked locking is not good for **all** systems and is sometimes [considered an anti-pattern](https://www.cs.umd.edu/~pugh/java/memoryModel/DoubleCheckedLocking.html).
 Using other Go concurrency mechanisms like [`sync.Once`](https://pkg.go.dev/sync#Once) can be a better choice, e.g. for Singleton design patterns.

 ```go
 type Store struct {